Andrew Yang Net Worth

 Yang's campaign is known for its heavy reliance on Internet-based campaigning.
 The campaign is known for its popularity online, with The New York Times calling Yang "The Internet's Favorite Candidate."
 His campaign supporters, known informally as the Yang Gang, have brought attention to his campaign on Reddit, Facebook, Instagram, Twitter, and other social media platforms.

 He has also become known for his campaign slogans, including "Humanity First," "Not Left, Not Right, Forward," and "Make America Think Harder" ("MATH").

-He has been endorsed by a number of people including Elon Musk, Zappos founder Tony Hseih, Donald Glover, Teri Hatcher, Ken Jeong, and Dave Chappelle.
+He has been endorsed by a number of people including Tesla and SpaceX founder, Elon Musk, Zappos founder Tony Hseih, actor Donald Glover, actress Teri Hatcher, actor and doctor Ken Jeong, and comedian Dave Chappelle.

 Yang has received campaign donations from Twitter co-founder and CEO Jack Dorsey, actors Nicolas Cage and Noah Centineo, Weezer frontman Rivers Cuomo, and Internet personality Ryan Higa.